 I appreciate you pushing me to take some time to myself, for pushing me through this mom guilt and reassuring me that it is okay to leave the girls from time to time.

-I appreciate you working your ass off so that I can stay home to raise our girls.
-As exhausting as it is for me right now, you know that I’d rather be here than leave them with anyone else and you have done whatever it takes to make that happen.
+I appreciate you working your ass off, so that I can stay home to raise our girls.
+As exhausting as it is for me right now, you know that I’d rather be here than leave them with anyone else, and you’ve done whatever it takes to make that happen.

 I appreciate everything you did in those first two weeks that you were home with us after the second baby was born.
-While I got hit with severe depression and had trouble taking care of our new baby, you were there.
-You were there changing the most diapers, holding the baby all day and taking on more feedings.
+While I got hit with severe depression and had trouble managing it all, you were there.
+You were there changing the most diapers, holding our daughter more and taking on more feedings.